PatrickMurray78/emerging-tech/README.md

 15. [Qiskit](#qiskit)

 ### [Python](https://www.python.org/)
 Python is a general purpose and high level programming language.
 This means that it can be used to create a variety of different programs and isn't specialized for any specific problem.
+Notebooks use Python so it was essential to use Python for this project.

 ### [Jupyter Notebook](https://jupyter.org/)
-Jupyter notebooks (or “notebooks”, all lower case) are documents produced by the Jupyter Notebook App, which contain both computer code (e.g. python) and rich text elements (paragraph, equations, figures, links, etc…).
-Notebook documents are both human-readable documents containing the analysis description and the results (figures, tables, etc..) as well as executable documents which can be run to perform data analysis.
+Jupyter notebooks (or “notebooks”, all lower case) are documents produced by the Jupyter Notebook App, which contain both computer code (e.g. python) and rich text elements (paragraph, equations, figures, links, etc).
+Notebook documents are both human-readable documents containing the analysis description and the results (figures, tables, etc) as well as executable documents which can be run to perform data analysis.

 ### [Jupyter Lab](https://jupyter.org/)
 Jupyter Lab is a web-based interactive development environment for notebooks, code and data.
 Its flexible interface allows users to configure and arrange workflows in data science, scientific computing, computational journalism and machine learning.
-Jupyter Lab runs in a single tab, with sub-tabs displayed within that one tab, Jupyter Notebook opens new notebooks in new tabs.
-So JupyterLab feels more like an IDE.
+Jupyter Lab runs in a single tab, with sub-tabs displayed within that one tab, Jupyter Lab opens new notebooks in new tabs.
+This helps to visualize the two notebooks in this project and allows for simple modification to both notebooks.

 ### [NbViewer](https://nbviewer.org/)
 NbViewer is a web application that lets you enter the URL of a Jupyter Notebook file, renders that notebook as a static HTML web page, and gives you a stable link to that page which you can share with others.
 This is used in the how to run section below to help visualise the notebooks statically without any configuration.